-IN THE MATTER OF THE COMPANIES ACT, 1956 AND IN THE MATTER OF SECTIONS 391 TO 394 READ WITH SECTIONS 100 TO 103 OF THE COMPANIES ACT, 1956 AND IN THE MATTER OF SCHEME OF AMALGAMATION OF STERLITE INFRA LIMITED ("the Petitioner/Amalgamating Company") WITH SESA STERLITE LIMITED ("the Amalgamated Company") AND THEIR RESPECTIVE SHAREHOLDERS a) That the Scheme of Amalganation (the 'Scheme') of Sterlite Infra Limited ("Petitioner Company" or "the Amalgamating Company" or "SIL") with Sesa Sterlite Limited ("the Amalgamated Company" or "SSL") and their respective shareholders, be sanctioned by this Hon'ble High Court with effect from April 01, 2014, or such other date as determined in terms of the Scheme so as to be binding on all the shareholders of the Petitioner Company and the Amalgamated Company. b) That the Petitioner Company may be dissolved without winding up.
+Sterlite Infra Limited, a Company incorporated under the Companies Act, 1956, having its Registered Office at SIPCOT Industrial Complex, Madurai Bypass Road, TV Puram PO, Tuticorin, Tamil Nadu, represented by M. Esakkiappan, Authorised Signatory a) That the Scheme of Amalgamation (the 'Scheme') of Sterlite Infra Limited ("Petitioner Company" or "the Amalgamating Company" or "SIL") with Sesa Sterlite Limited ("the Amalgamated Company" or "SSL") and their respective shareholders, be sanctioned toy this Hon'ble High Court with effect from April 01, 2014, or such other date as determined in terms of the Scheme so as to be binding on all the shareholders of the Petitioner Company and the Amalgamated Company.